tariqahmed1912/internship-kloudle/docs/vm_setup.md

 ## **Objective**

-This section deals with the initial setup of VMs running Ubuntu Server.
+The aim of this section is to set up VMs running Ubuntu Server.

 ### **Setting up VMs**
 For the lab setup, I created 2 VMs running Ubuntu 18.04 LTS on VirtualBox.
 One VM is for Jenkins deployment and the other is a production server for deploying DVNA via Jenkins pipeline.